pytorch/serve/docs/configuration.md

 TorchServe is meant to be easy to use.
 The default settings form TorchServe should be sufficient for most use cases.
 If you want to customize TorchServe, the configuration options described in this topic are available.

+There are three ways to configure TorchServe.
+In order of priority, the are:

+1. Environment variables
+2. Command line arguments
+3. Configuration file

+For example, the value of an environment variable overrides both command line arguments and a property in the configuration file.
+The value of a command line argument overrides a value in the configuration file.

 ## Environment variables

 You can change TorchServe behavior by setting the following environment variables: